A few years ago, Dan surprised me with a trip. “Guess where I’m taking you for your birthday weekend?”

-“No, but we’ve been wanting to visit so that’s a good guess.”
+“No, but that’s a good guess because we’ve been wanting to visit.”

-“Oh, we’re going to spend a weekend in St Maarten/St Martin!
-Cool, that’ll be fun, thank you!”
+“Oh, we’re going to spend a weekend in Sint Maarten and Saint Martin!
+That’ll be fun, thank you!”

 “You’re welcome.
 Maybe you’ll get to use your French while we’re there.”